 Donald Sutherland saw the script by accident and, when he read it, lobbied for the role of President Snow because the script reminded him of Stanley Kubrick's Paths of Glory (1957).
 He succeeded in getting the role after he wrote a letter of plea to Gary Ross explaining why he should be cast.

-The fictional nation in the film is called Panem.
-This is derived from "Panem et Circenses," or "Bread and Circuses," which comes from the latter days of the Roman Empire, in which the government would keep the masses satisfied not by performing their public services well, but by providing violent and deadly entertainments for the people to watch, which is rather fitting for the subject matter of the film.
+The fictional state in the film is called Panem.
+This is derived from "Panem et Circenses," or "Bread and Games," which comes from the latter days of the Roman Empire, when the state has kept the masses satisfied only with free food and cruel games.

 During a New York Magazine interview, Wes Bentley said that the extremely unusual beard he wore as Seneca was styled from his own real beard, not created from applied pieces or extra hair.
 Bentley said that while he was in North Carolina filming the movie, he would often go to the local Target (a national department store chain) to buy things like baby formula while still sporting the "Seneca beard."